 Exceeding max Speed by 26-30 MPH

 It was the middle of the night, the streets were empty, and you needed to get home quickly, so you drove as fast as you could.
 Next thing you knew, the flashing lights of a police vehicle were reflected in your mirror.
-Then, the cop wrote you a citation: driving 26-30 MPH over the speed limit.
+Then, the cop wrote you a citation: exceeding the maximum speed by 26-30 mph.

 Speeding is the most common reason for the police to issue traffic tickets in Pittsburgh, and those tickets can add up to big headaches.
 They can cost you points on your license, hefty fines, and high insurance premiums.
 You could even lose your driver’s license.
-This is where we at Sean Logue Law can help you.
-We have the best Pittsburgh Traffic Ticket Lawyers, and we can help you minimize these issues, or even avoid them altogether.
-We have the most experienced and skilled Pittsburgh Criminal Lawyers.Facts About Speeding
+This is where our attorneys at Sean Logue Law can help you.
+We have the best Pittsburgh Speeding Ticket Lawyers, and we can help you minimize these issues, or even avoid them altogether.
+We have the most experienced and skilled Criminal Lawyers in the Pittsburgh area.Facts About Speeding

 In Pittsburgh, driving over the speed limit is illegal.
 If an expressway or street does not have a speed limit sign, you are expected to follow the below-mentioned guidelines: